 - Two unsecured RCFs of US\$407.5 million each between Louis Dreyfus Company Suisse SA and a syndicate of local and international banks.
-One RCF matures in December 2021, the other in December 2022 and both have an extension option for one additional one-year period.
+One RCF matures in December 2021, the other in December 2022.
+Both facilities have been extended by 1 year for US\$349 million each.
+They now mature in December 2022 and December 2023 respectively.
 These RCFs include a sustainability-linked pricing mechanism and are guaranteed by LDC. - A 3 years "Samurai" term loan in a total amount of JPY34.3 billion between Louis Dreyfus Company Suisse S.A. and Japanese investors.
-This term loan is guaranteed by LDC. - A RCF of US\$100 million between Louis Dreyfus Company Suisse S.A. and the European Bank for Reconstruction and Development (EBRD) maturing in January 2023.
+This term loan is guaranteed by LDC. - A RCF of US\$100 million between Louis Dreyfus Company Suisse S.A. and the European Bank for Reconstruction and Development ("EBRD") maturing in January 2023.